FAMILY SYSTEMS THERAPY

 Differentiation of self is a primary concept to Bowen’s approach.
 This refers to how much a person is able to separate his or her thoughts, feelings, and responses from that of the system.
-A person with low level differentiation frequently experiences emotional fusion, due to inadequate boundaries.
+A person with low level differentiation experiences emotional fusion due to inadequate boundaries.

 The family projection process refers to the transmission of parental anxiety, relational struggle, or emotional issues to the child.

-The notion of the emotional triangle signifies the importance of three-person systems, as a way to mediate the anxiety that may present itself in a two-person dyad.
+The notion of the emotional triangle signifies the importance of three-person systems.
+This is a way to mediate the anxiety that may present itself in a two-person dyad.
 Yet, some triangles can produce their own anxiety, especially when two sides are in harmony with one in conflict.
-This can often occur when a child becomes triangulated within the parental relationship.
+This occurs when a child becomes triangulated within the parental relationship.

-this refers to the emotional distancing of one family member, as a way to manage the emotional struggles of the family system.
+This refers to the emotional distancing of one family member.
+It is a way to manage the emotional struggles of the family system.
 Some may seek emotional distancing as a way to decrease relational stress levels or strains.
-Unfortunately, this can actually increase tension and difficulty for the emotionally cutoff individual, as then that person tends to place more pressure on other relationships to meet emotional needs.
+Unfortunately, this can increase tension and difficulty for the emotionally cutoff individual.
+The person places more pressure on other relationships to meet emotional needs.

-Probably the most well known concept underlying family systems therapy is that of sibling therapy.
-The assumption here is that there are specific roles within each family based on whether a person is the youngest, middle, or oldest child.
-For example, the eldest child may be expected to act in more of a parental role within the family system.
+The most well-known concept underlying family systems therapy is sibling therapy.
+There are specific roles within each family based on whether a person is the youngest, middle, or oldest child.
+For example, the eldest child may be expected to act in a “parental role” within the family system.

 Bowen’s belief that individuals with a similar level of individuation seek one another out.
-Because of this, certain behaviors may be passed on generationally.
-This means a couple where both individuals have a high level of differentiation are likely to have children with even higher differentiation levels.
+Because of this, certain behaviors may be passed through generations.
+This means a couple, where both individuals have a high level of differentiation, are likely to have children with even higher differentiation levels.

 The concept of societal emotional process demonstrates how things that affect the family’s emotional system also affect society’s emotional system.

-This concept reflects Bowen’s belief that a nuclear family will often experience struggle in four areas: intimate partner conflict, problem behaviors in one partner, impaired functioning in children, or emotional distancing.
+This concept reflects Bowen’s belief that a nuclear family will often experience struggles in four areas: intimate partner conflict, problem behaviors in one partner, impaired functioning in children, or emotional distancing.

-Family systems therapy has been widely used in the treatment of numerous behavioral and mental health issues for families, couples, and even individuals.
-While family systems therapy can be used in a wide range of situations, it has shown to be particularly effective in families with teenaged children.
-The adolescent and teen years can be especially difficult, not only for the teen, but the entire family.
-This is particularly true for families who have a teen struggling with mental illness.
-Dealing with a teenager with a mental illness requires total family involvement, and family systems therapy can be especially helpful in facilitating the necessary family changes.
+Family systems therapy has been widely used in the treatment of numerous behavioral and mental health issues for families, couples, and individuals.
+While family systems therapy can be used in a wide range of situations, it has shown to be effective in families with teenagers.
+The adolescent and teen years can be difficult, not only for the teen, but the entire family.
+This is common for families who have a teen struggling with mental illness.
+Dealing with a teenager with a mental illness requires total family involvement.
+Family systems therapy can be very helpful in facilitating the necessary family changes.

 Starting family therapy can be an intimidating endeavor.
 For some, it is helpful to have an idea as to what to expect.
-Most likely, your experience with family systems therapy will involve working both with the family as a whole, and each member individually.
+Your experience with family systems therapy involves working with the family as a whole and individual members.